SAP/fsm-shell/docs/events.md

 - Response payload

   type: GetFeatureFlagResponse
-  object(s) containing key name and value for feature flag
+  Object containing key name and value for feature flag.
+In case array of objects are provided as payload, there will be a response for each object.

   ```typescript
   {